alimz758/UCLA-CS-130---SWE---OnAux/Back-end/README.md

 4. Fill in the API request url, specify the type of API request, and the required API body or params.

 **API Unit Testing Order**
+1. Call the [Signup](#signup) API and create a user.
+Copy the returned token into the value of your `token` environment variable.
+2. Call [Create-Session](#create-session) to create yourself an empty Session.
+3. [Set-Current-Song](#set-current-song) to whatever song you would like.
+4.